sreehari0072/Whirlpool/README.md

 <img width="1900" height="837" alt="eating" src="https://github.com/user-attachments/assets/a71bd020-77ca-48cf-9ade-9eb92fa81502" />

-The goat wakes up and moves toward the user's text to eat it.
+The goat wakes up when the user types and eats it.

 ### Screenshot 3 — Burping Of Goat